A Month By Month Guide For The Best Time To Visit Spiti Valley

 Best Time To Visit Spiti Valley ( A Month-By-Month Analysis)

-January- February- March: Considered to be the best time to visit Spiti Valley by winter lovers and winter sports lovers, the winter months of January, February and March can be challenging, yet the reward for taking the challenge.
+January- February- March: Considered to be the best month to visit Spiti Valley by winter lovers and winter sports lovers, the winter months of January, February and March can be challenging, yet the reward for taking the challenge.
 In the winter months, it becomes challenging to commute around the valley, as the roads get covered under blankets of snow, and at times, roadblocks occur too.
 However, winter is also the best time to visit Spiti Valley for adventure and winter sports enthusiasts.
 Once in the valley, you can take part in activities such as ice skating, skiing, and ice fishing.

 One can get an insight into the cultural heritage of the region as you can take part in the many festivals which happen in the region exclusively during the winter months.
 The festivals feature a plethora of cultural activities such as folk dances, music and local cuisine.